-9. The Church of Jesus Christ maintains God’s institution of marriage.
+9. Family: The Church of Jesus Christ maintains God’s institution of marriage, which is the basis of the family.
 According to the words of Jesus Christ, God established marriage to consist of one man and one woman from the beginning (Gen. 2:24, Matt.
 19:4-6, Mark 10:6-9, 1 Cor.
 7:2, Eph.
 5:31).
-Therefore, all extra-marital sexual relations including homosexuality are sexually immoral (Heb.
+A husband and wife are to love respect one another (Eph.
+5:28-33, Titus 2:3-5, 1 Pet.
+3:7).
+Father and mother figures are essential roles for the basis of the home (Eph.
+6:1-4).
+The home should be honored (Heb.
 13:4).
+Therefore, all extra-marital sexual relations disregard God’s institution of marriage and are sexually immoral (Heb.
+13:4).
 The Church of Christ recognizes that those who practice sexual immorality will not inherit the kingdom of God and will suffer the punishment of eternal fire (1 Cor.
 6:9-10, Gal.
 5:19-21, Eph.
 5:5, Col. 3:5-6, Jude 1:7, Rev. 21:8).
 Jesus defined adultery to include divorcing and marrying another unless the other spouse is sexual unfaithful (Matt.
 5:32, 19:6, 9, Mark 10:11-12, Luke 16:18).
-A Christian must only remarry when another marriage is not adulterous (Matt.
+A Christian can only remarry when marrying another is not adulterous (Matt.
 19:9, Mark 10:11-12, Rom.
 7:3, 1 Cor.
 7:39).
-The Church maintains that the separation of spouses is sometimes necessary for reasons other than fornication or adultery; however, those separated are commanded not to marry anyone else since they can only return to each other and should return to one another (1 Cor.
+The Church maintains that the separation of spouses is sometimes necessary for reasons other than fornication or adultery; however, those separated are commanded not to marry anyone else, and they can only return to each other and should return to one another (1 Cor.
 7:2, 5, 10-15).